 Like other types of heroin, black tar heroin is associated with a host of physical complications, including soft tissue infections and vascular sclerosis, a condition that hardens arteries.
 People who frequently use the drug can experience mental health problems, withdrawals and addiction.

-Many heroin rehab programs across the United States use evidence-based strategies to help wean people off black tar heroin and address psychological problems associated with its use.
+Many heroin treatment programs across the United States use evidence-based strategies to help wean people off black tar heroin and address psychological problems associated with its use.

 Multiple studies show that people who inject the drug are more likely to be older men who have extensive histories of drug use and test positive for viruses such as HIV or hepatitis.
 Those who inject or shoot black tar heroin generally started using heroin earlier than those who inhale or smoke the drug, and they also have higher levels of dependency.